Women’s basketball: Badgers seek statement postseason win after year of turbulence

-The No. 11 seeded University of Wisconsin women’s basketball team (8-21, 3-13 Big Ten) will face No. 14 Rutgers (6-23, 3-13 Big Ten) in the first round of the Big Ten tournament Wednesday.
-The winner of their matchup will advance to play No. 6 Michigan State the following day.
+On Wednesday, the No. 11-seeded University of Wisconsin women’s basketball team (8-21, 3-13 Big Ten) will face No. 14 Rutgers (6-23, 3-13 Big Ten) in the first round of the Big Ten Tournament.
+The winner of the matchup will advance to play No. 6 Michigan State the following day.

 Despite a 71-60 loss on the road to Iowa in their last game of the regular season, the Badgers ended things on an overall high note.
 Wisconsin won three of its last six outings with each of its wins coming on the Badgers’ home court.
 One of those late-season wins came against the Scarlet Knights.